thinkshout/thinkshout/_case_studies/humane-society.md

     section-image-alt: "HSUS home page"

-  - section-color: black-bg
-    section-title: The Power of Simplicity
+  - section-title: The Power of Simplicity
     section-description: |
       The Humane Society of the United States does so much important work, across so many issues and in so many places, that the brand position had become overly complex.
 People were having trouble connecting with the organization, and the existing website suffered from an encyclopedic approach that wasn’t working for supporters, staff, or the general public.